 Addiction Medicine

-Addiction medicine is a medical subspecialty focused on the prevention, evaluation, diagnosis, treatment, and recovery of individuals with substance use disorders (SUD) and related health conditions.
-It encompasses a wholistic approach, considering biological, psychological, and social factors that contribute to addiction.
+Addiction medicine focuses on the prevention, evaluation, diagnosis, treatment, and recovery of those with substance use disorders (SUD) or other related health conditions.
+It encompasses a holistic approach, considering biological, psychological, and social circumstances that often contribute to addiction.
 Addiction providers prescribe medications to ease the symptoms of detox and aid in lasting recovery.

 Get Started Now ›